 Westlife star hits back at Cowell

-Kian Egan has said he challenged pop mogul Simon Cowell over claims Westlife were "the ugliest" boyband he had worked with.
+Former Westlife singer and reality television star Kian Egan said he challenged pop mogul Simon Cowell over claims the Irish group were "the ugliest" boyband he had worked with.

-Kian, one-fifth of the Irish chart-toppers signed by Simon, said the X Factor judge quickly backtracked on his comments when asked to clarify them - although the singer admitted two of the band were ugly.
+Egan, one-fifth of the chart-toppers signed by Cowell, said the X Factor judge quickly backtracked on his comments when asked to clarify them - although Egan admitted two of the band were ugly.

-According to Kian, Simon said when he first saw the band in the late 1990s, one of his initial reactions was "that you were the ugliest looking band".
+According to Egan, Cowell said when he first saw the band in the late 1990s, one of his initial reactions was "that you were the ugliest looking band".

 "Then we brought in Nicky and Brian, and that was the band Simon Cowell signed."

-Asked to name and shame who was lacking, aesthetically, in the band, Kian replied: " Nicky and Brian were the ugly ones, because they from Dublin."
+Asked to name and shame who was lacking, aesthetically, in the band, Egan replied: " Nicky and Brian were the ugly ones, because they from Dublin."

-Westlife split up in 2012, and Kian said there was a definite chance they would perform again.
+Westlife split up in 2012, and Egan said there was a definite chance they would perform again.